cmalessa/hacker_rank/README.md

 # hacker_rank
 My solutions to Hacker Rank problems.
+It's just C++ for the moment but I'll likely come back through later and do Python and Haskell.

 ## stats
 |domain|solved|